SnoopSqueak/chicken-yard-react/README.md

 4. Actor.js
 5. Bush.js

 ...but you might find it useful to jump around.

+Also, I don't suggest running `npm start` on this branch.
+I wanted the comments to be right above the relevant section of code, so I added JavaScript comments directly into JSX, which doesn't really work.
+Many of the comments are treated as text and displayed in the DOM.
+Switch to the master branch if you want to try the app.

 Happy coding!

 ## Installation